Written by Kimberley Rupe

 Speaking of the views, Vermont banned the use of billboards in 1968 to allow residents and visitors the ability to experience the natural beauty of the state.
 Many visitors do not notice the lack of billboards as they are easily distracted by our mountainous views but as soon as you cross over the border, you will not be seeing any more billboards and can truly take in the scenery that is at your fingertips.
 Our friends at The Vermont Country Store have historically been advocates for anti-billboards and shared a little history with their visitors.

-These mountains also provide some of the best hiking within minutes of any spot you may be visiting that all varying in difficulty so that individuals can select which trail is best for their family.
+These mountains also provide some of the best hiking within minutes of any spot you may be visiting that all vary in difficulty so that individuals can select which trail is best for their family.
 Each trail offers a new view to take in.
 While I love all of our trails, one of my personal favorites will always be the Lewis Deane Loop in Poultney which offers the perfect trail length to sneak in a quick hike after work with a view of Lake St. Catherine.

 Rural Lifestyle with Easy Accessibility